Comparing BRP Group (BRP) & Its Rivals

-BRP Group (NASDAQ: BRP) is one of 25 publicly-traded companies in the “Insurance agents, brokers, & service” industry, but how does it weigh in compared to its rivals?
-We will compare BRP Group to similar businesses based on the strength of its earnings, institutional ownership, analyst recommendations, risk, profitability, dividends and valuation.
+BRP Group (NASDAQ: BRP) is one of 25 publicly-traded companies in the “Insurance agents, brokers, & service” industry, but how does it compare to its competitors?
+We will compare BRP Group to similar companies based on the strength of its profitability, earnings, analyst recommendations, dividends, valuation, institutional ownership and risk.

-94.6% of BRP Group shares are held by institutional investors.
-Comparatively, 69.0% of shares of all “Insurance agents, brokers, & service” companies are held by institutional investors.
-35.9% of BRP Group shares are held by company insiders.
-Comparatively, 26.7% of shares of all “Insurance agents, brokers, & service” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

-This is a summary of recent ratings and target prices for BRP Group and its rivals, as provided by MarketBeat.com.

 Profitability

-This table compares BRP Group and its rivals’ net margins, return on equity and return on assets.
+This table compares BRP Group and its competitors’ net margins, return on equity and return on assets.

 |Net Margins